About this mod

 - Import or nuke marker-based items

 Marker-based objects are settlement objects that are represented by markers in Workshop Mode.
-In order to successfully import or destroy such objects, Transfer Settlements can now optionally work within Workshop Mode, granting the ability to fully imitate manual settlement building.
+In order to successfully import or destroy such objects, Transfer Settlements can optionally work while Workshop Mode is open, granting the ability to fully imitate manual settlement building.
 This was tested with ccmads’s Settlement Objects Expansion Pack v1.6.4 and Build Your Own Pool v4.0 by Akarnan but should be compatible with any mods that work similarly.
 In order to destroy such items in an existing settlement you also need to choose the 'Nuke settlement before import' option.

 - Import wired power connections